jmagaru/cuebot-mobile/README.md

 	As Automation engineer
 	I want to verify that all functionality are working as they should

-	@sample
+	@testmobile
-	Scenario: My Sample Scenario
+	Scenario: My Sample Mobile Scenario
-		Given my search keyword is 'YouTube'
+		Given that I set "Android" as platform with version of "10" Given that I set "emulator-5554" as device
-		When I search the keyword on Google
+		Given that app is located at "http://apksample.ueuo.com/apk/Kids.apk" When I create new session on "http://0.0.0.0:4723/wd/hub" Then I wait 5 seconds
-		Then I can see keyword 'YouTube' on search result page
+		Then I close the session
 ```

 ### Final Thoughts